The Marvelous Julii Cory: A Care Guide for the Curious Aquarist

 Corydoras julii is a perfect match for most small-sized catfish and other fish kinds.
 Possible tank mates are zebra danio, apistogramma Ramirezi, betta, shrimps (Amano shrimp, cherry shrimp) and even angelfish.
 You should only avoid keeping large and aggressive fish kinds (like oscar fish, green terror cichlid, jaguar cichlid, flowerhorn fish).

 Corydoras julii are generally peaceful and can coexist with a variety of other peaceful fish species in a community aquarium.
-Here are some popular tank mates that can be suitable companions for Corydoras julii:
+Here are some popular tank mates that can be suitable companions:

 Gender differences: male vs female

-Distinguishing between male and female julii cory catfish can be a bit challenging as they do not exhibit significant external differences.
-However, there are a few subtle characteristics that can sometimes help differentiate between the sexes:
+Distinguishing between male and female julii cory catfish can be intriguing, especially for those interested in breeding these delightful fish.
+While there are no dramatic external differences, a few subtle characteristics may help aquarists identify the sexes:

 Breeding

-You should remove the breeders from the tank after the spawning and move the eggs to another tank.
-The water parameters in this tank should be similar to those in the spawning tank.
+4. Post-Spawning Care: Once spawning is complete, remove the adult fish from the tank and transfer the fertilized eggs to a new tank.
+Ensure the water parameters in this tank closely match those of the spawning tank.